infinum/wordpress-handbook/Development environment/Vagrant setup.md

 `http://vvv.test`

-in your browser, which will open a screen with interesting links you can explore.
+in your browser, which will open a screen with some interesting links you can explore.

 ![vvv.dev screen](/img/vagrant.png)